-Detailed notes documenting each of the exhibited artefacts are available to the most curious visitors.
-The history of the advent of cabinet of curiosities and tea rooms in the 18th century and the saga of the discovery then of exotic beverages such as tea, coffee and chocolate by Europeans in the 18th are also documented.
+In the same spirit, the wood panelled cabinet of curiosities of the tea room of the Résidence des Indes displays aboriginal art from Africa, Asia, America and the Pacific from the Sabatier family’s collection.
+Detailed notes documenting each family of exhibited artefacts are available for the most curious visitors.
+The history of the advent of cabinets of curiosities and tea rooms in the 18th century and the saga of the then discovery of exotic beverages such as tea, coffee and chocolate by Europeans in the 18th are also documented.

 The tea room is also housed in the small and large reception halls, which are furnished and decorated in genuine 18th century style.
 The small hall offers a boudoir-like cosy ambience, whereas the large hall offers a lavish decor and a quiet view over the garden and parks.

 Weather permitting, the tea room can also be in the open air of the green patio, where you can choose sun or shade.

 The tea room will extend an oriental-style welcome to you and serve you with various fine sorts of tea, coffee or chocolate with local pastries.